PiM's Ministry to the Mestizo (Indian/Spanish)

 Survivor of the June 3, 2018 Volcano Fuego in Guatemala

-Yoselin's new house under construction.
-Old one destroyed by volcano June 3, 2018
+Yoselin held by her aunt in her new house.
+Old one was destroyed by volcano June 3, 2018.

 Birthday party, running for candy.
 Karvin sat by one girl who gave some of her candy to another.
 He asked her why she shared, she replied, "she just arrived at the home last week, she needs a friend."

 February 27 - March 6, 2018 Guatemala Trip

 A 7-member team returned to Guatemala to build a 3-room house for a widow with six children.
 After 3 1/2 days the house was completed with a dedication on Sunday afternoon by Pastor Lopez of the Peniel Church in La Boca Del Monte.
 The women of the team also held a VBS for the 27 kids and 9 mothers who attended.
 The following pictures are of the local church getting the site ready and helping us with the construction.

 Widow's Family old house